ctu-mrs/leader_follower_task/README.md

 * Gazebo - realistic simulator with 3D graphics visualization
 * RVIZ - lightweight visualization tool for graphic representation of ROS messages
-* UVDAR simulation - two mostly black screens, which represent the view of the cameras onboard the follower UAV
+* UVDAR visualization - view of the two cameras onboard the follower UAV

 ### How to confirm everything works
 * In the Gazebo GUI, check that the time at the bottom of the window is running.
 * After a few seconds, you should see two drones.
 The drones will take off automatically.
-* After the takeoff, you should see markers in one of the UVDAR camera views.
-These represent the blinking LED lights on the leader drone.
+* After the takeoff, you should see red and blue markers in one of the UVDAR camera views.
+These represent the blinking LED lights on the leader drone, and should be assigned ID: 0.

 ### Starting the task
 You may notice, that your terminal opened multiple tabs.
 Consult the first page of the [MRS Cheatsheet](https://github.com/ctu-mrs/mrs_cheatsheet) if you need help navigating the tabs and panes.